lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project4.md

 represents a correct sequence of function calls.
 You may include additional fields, constructors, and methods if you would like.

-A sequence of function calls is correct if two things are true:
+A sequence of function calls is correct if the following two things are true:
 1. Only the most recently called function can do any work (call another function or halt)
 2. At the end of the sequence of function calls, all functions should have